sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-azure-search.md

 At this point of the lab, we can try searching the index.
 Let's keep on using the Azure Portal for this.

 1. Navigate back to the **Overview Tab** and click the **Indexes** link, the second from the left to the right.
 You should see the "Document Count" and the Storage Size.
-The expected count is 20 and the size should be close to 2.19 MiB).
+The expected count is 20 and the size should be close to 2.19 MiB.
 As you can see, Azure Search doesn't store all of the document, just part of it: key words, metadata, tags.

 1. Click **Search Explorer** and in the Overview Tab select your Index in the **"Change Index"** button.